3 Ways To Feel Good on Thanksgiving No Matter What

 feel good on Thanksgiving

-You can feel good on Thanksgiving even if you’re not feeling good in general.
 Here’s how.
 Our family traditions are meaningful, and Thanksgiving is a touchstone for family unity, even when it doesn’t exist.
 For my family, Thanksgiving was always the most important holiday.
 The religious holidays could cause strife because my family members held a wide variety of beliefs about God and religion.
-Some in my family believed God was a powerful Her.
+But, Thanksgiving can be about the food and whatever else you want it to be.

 Here’s How To Feel Good On Thanksgiving

 These days holidays (and politics) are more complicated for everyone.
-While the Covid-19 scare has largely passed, illness and fear of flu is still causing travel issues making family views and compatibility about safe get togethers difficult.
 Families are scattered and often deeply hurt by separations that occur for so many reasons.
 Many families are estranged from loved ones.
 Work and living far away, military service.
 Schooling; and sadly the heartbreaking separations, both emotional and actual, that addiction so often brings.
-Native Americans, who have suffered so much as a result of colonization, also find the celebration of Thanksgiving a painful reminder.
+So, bringing out the positive wherever you can is essential.
+From setting times for Facetimes or calls to making special efforts to get people you love at the table–focus on who you can see and how.

-Here are some of the ways to keep the best old traditions alive
+Here are some of the ways to keep traditions alive

 1. Share your Thanksgiving with others.
 It doesn’t matter if you gather friends from work or church or meetings or the gym, or anywhere.
 Sharing your table, or just being with others, can bring joy.
 It’s a real kindness to offer comfort to others who may also be missing a happy family as much as you do.
 Ps. please do it safely according to your state’s guidelines around gatherings